Configure secure access with managed identities and private endpoints

 You now have a working implementation of all the components needed to build a Form Recognizer solution with the default security model:

-Next, you'll complete the following steps:
+Next, complete the following steps:

 Setup managed identity on the Form Recognizer resource.